 Hands aren’t a replacement for tools

 Use a garden hoe instead of your hand for digging.
-Use a scissors or a knife to open bags of soil and fertilizer.
+Use a pair of scissors or a knife to open bags of soil and fertilizer.

 Watch the position of your wrist